An outbreak of Middle East respiratory syndrome (Mers) has claimed lives in South Korea.

-The World Health Organization says it appears "increasingly" likely that novel coronavirus can be passed between people in close contact.
+The World Heath Organization (WHO) says the new coronavirus appears to be passing between people in close contact.

-What is this new coronavirus and should we be concerned?
+What is this new virus and should we be concerned?

 What is this new virus?

-The new virus is a type of coronavirus.
-Coronaviruses are a large family of viruses, which includes the common cold and Sars (severe acute respiratory syndrome).
-The new virus is not Sars.
+It is a type of coronavirus.
+Coronaviruses are a large family of viruses which includes the common cold and severe acute respiratory syndrome (Sars).

 What does it do?

 Coronaviruses cause respiratory infections in humans and animals.
-Patients have presented with fever, cough and breathing difficulties.
+Symptoms are a fever, cough and breathing difficulties.

-It is also unclear how often people might develop mild disease.
+It is also unclear how often people might develop a milder form of the disease.

 How is it spread?